rackerlabs/technical-blog/_posts/2019-12-19-use-xml-publisher-to-show-charts.md

 ### Create line charts

-Generally, use this chart type when data is timeline based.
+Generally, use this chart type when data is timeline-based.

 Example XML data file: